kedro-org/kedro-devrel/blog_post_collaboration/Integrating_Kedro_with_Databricks.md

 ## How to use Databricks as your PySpark engine
 [Kedro supports integration with PySpark](https://docs.kedro.org/en/stable/integrations/pyspark_integration.html) through the use of Hooks.
-To configure and enable your Databricks session through Spark Connect, simply setup your `SPARK_REMOTE` environment variable with your Databricks configuration.
+To configure and enable your Databricks session through Spark Connect, simply set up your `SPARK_REMOTE` environment variable with your Databricks configuration.
 Here is an example implementation:

 ```
 import os